How to Find YouTubers to Play Your Indie Game

 - Posted in the last 60 days?
 Dormant channels are wasted sends.

-Yes to all three → add.
-Anything less → skip and move on.
-Don’t get sentimental about edge cases.
+If a channel passes all three, add it.
+Anything less, skip it and keep scrolling.
 You’re going to need 200+ entries on this list, so be ruthless about who makes it.

 Step 4: Find their email